redis/docs/content/integrate/write-behind/reference/cli/redis-di.md

 ```
 Usage: redis-di [OPTIONS] COMMAND [ARGS]...

-  A command line tool to manage & configure Redis Data Integration
+  A command line tool to manage & configure Write-behind

 Options:
   --version  Show the version and exit.